liliulng/idiomaticity-dataset/README.md

 The original data is downlowadable at https://www.ortolang.fr/market/lexicons/lexical-system-fr/v1?lang=en

-This dataset comprises five CSV files with a total of 12 columns and 59,092 rows.
+This dataset is a TSV file comprising a total of 9 columns and 59,092 rows.
 Below is an explanation of the main information contained in each column:

 - **ID** : id of lexical units (simple lexeme or idioms) in LN-Fr.